codrobin33/undo2/README.md

 notes:
-1. Products -> elixir - not skincare its collagen
+1. Products -> elixir - not skincare its collagen - DONE
 2. Add more before and afters